ACG Wealth Makes New $208,000 Investment in TowneBank (NASDAQ:TOWN)

-ACG Wealth bought a new position in shares of TowneBank (NASDAQ:TOWN) in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm bought 6,849 shares of the bank’s stock, valued at approximately $208,000.
+ACG Wealth purchased a new position in TowneBank (NASDAQ:TOWN) in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm purchased 6,849 shares of the bank’s stock, valued at approximately $208,000.

 Several other institutional investors have also modified their holdings of TOWN.
 FJ Capital Management LLC purchased a new position in shares of TowneBank during the fourth quarter worth $16,326,000.
 Norges Bank purchased a new position in shares of TowneBank during the fourth quarter worth $10,759,000.
 BlackRock Inc. raised its holdings in shares of TowneBank by 4.8% during the fourth quarter.
 BlackRock Inc. now owns 4,872,240 shares of the bank’s stock worth $114,399,000 after purchasing an additional 222,188 shares during the last quarter.
 HoldCo Asset Management L.P. purchased a new position in shares of TowneBank during the fourth quarter worth $3,804,000.
 Finally, Raymond James Trust N.A. purchased a new position in shares of TowneBank during the first quarter worth $4,871,000.
 47.20% of the stock is owned by hedge funds and other institutional investors.